theforeman/theforeman.org/plugins/katello/developers.md

 For this step we'll need to update the Jenkins job that pushes RPMs to fedorapeople and run the job.
 Go to `http://ci.theforeman.org/view/Katello%20Pipeline/job/release_push_rpm_katello/configure` and add X.Y to the list of RELEASE choices and save the configuration.
 Now head to `http://ci.theforeman.org/view/Katello%20Pipeline/job/release_push_rpm_katello/build?delay=0sec`, choose the X.Y version you just added and click `Build`.
 This will run a script that copies the RPMs from Koji to fedorapeople.

-### Step 12: Update katello-deploy
+### Step 12: Update forklift

-We maintain a deployment tool, katello-deploy, for easily testing and deploying Katello versions.
-You'll want to clone the repository (https://github.com/Katello/katello-deploy.git) and update the following:
+We maintain a deployment tool, forklift, for easily testing and deploying Katello versions.
+You'll want to clone the repository (https://github.com/theforeman/forklift) and update the following:

 1. Edit the README to indicate the new version and the OSes it works with.
-1. Update the foreman version matcher - https://github.com/Katello/katello-deploy/blob/master/setup.rb#L10
+1. Update the foreman version mappings - https://github.com/theforeman/forklift/blob/master/config/versions.yaml
-1. Add new boxes for X.Y - https://github.com/Katello/katello-deploy/blob/master/Vagrantfile#L28
+1. Add new boxes for X.Y - https://github.com/theforeman/forklift/blob/master/config/base_boxes.yaml

 ### Step 13: Test

-Use the newly updated katello-deploy to spin up an X.Y box and test for the following:
+Use the newly updated forklift to spin up an X.Y box and test for the following:

 * Installation
 * UI